-The objective of this policy is to address the issue that the Housing Needs Survey has identified a need of some Rural Exception Housing in line with Central Bedfordshire Council's current requirements.
-Thus the Neighbourhood Plan will specifically support Rural Exception Housing proposals during the plan period as long as:
+The Potton Housing Needs Survey has identified that there is a need for some Rural Exception Housing in line with Central Bedfordshire Council's current requirements.
+Thus the Neighbourhood Plan will specifically support Rural Exception Housing proposals during the plan period provided:-

-- They meet the expressed policy requirements. - The evidence at the time supports the requirement for the development. - The proposal does not conflict with the neighbourhood plan policies and objectives. - The proposal is acceptable to the Town council.
+- They meet the expressed policy requirements. - The evidence at the time supports the requirements for the development. - The proposal does not conflict with the Neighbourhood Plan policies and objectives. - The proposal is acceptable to Potton Town Council.